rogusdev/aws-cli-mfa/README.md

 ## Installation
     wget https://raw.githubusercontent.com/rogusdev/aws-cli-mfa/master/aws-cli-mfa && \
       sudo mv aws-cli-mfa /usr/local/bin/ && sudo chmod +x /usr/local/bin/aws-cli-mfa

+for macOS, you also need to do

+    brew install jq wget

 ## Building from src
 Clone the repo and create the final `aws-cli-mfa` script like so: